Table of Contents

 When looking at the print head, you will see a smaller radiator fan (1) and a larger radial fan to cool the printout (2).

-An important component is a flexible removable sheet called the PrintPad with a special print finish.
+The flexible removable sheet called the PrintPad is an important component and has a special print finish.
 Prints physically take place on the PrintPad.
-As described below, the PrintPad is placed on the mat and is held in position by magnetic force.
+As described below, the PrintPad is placed on the mat and is held in a stable position by magnetic force.

 Warning: Never wash PrintPad with the water (to prevent the stain of the edges).